mavryk-network/taquito/website/versioned_docs/version-20.0.0/quick_start.md

 ### Changing the underlying signer

 Taquito's Contract API supports different signers.
 There is no default signer configured.
-A signer is required if you intend to inject operations into the Tezos blockchain.
+A signer is required if you intend to inject operations into the Mavryk blockchain.

 You can set which signer you wish to use as follows: